 (2) To the extent a guardianship order relates to the performance of any other function in relation to the represented person, the priority to be given to the order is determined in accordance with section 119.

-[Section 55A inserted by No. 25 of 2008 s.
+[Section 55A inserted: No. 25 of 2008 s.
 8.]

 Division 3 — Limitations on sterilisation of persons under guardianship or where application for guardianship made